ZacharyGeurts/AMOURANTHRTX/README.md

 I tout Grok as king due to how much code length it can process, but for codebase navigation questions I recommend the copilot assistant on github.
 <img width="132" alt="Copilot" src="https://github.com/ZacharyGeurts/AMOURANTHRTX/blob/main/media/copilot.png />
+Paste https://github.com/ZacharyGeurts/AMOURANTHRTX into Grok fast, and skip the line.

 We have no other competition in RTX space.
 Other platforms will adopt or die.
 Please enjoy the source.
 Make a trip through [include/engine/GLOBALS/logging.hpp](https://github.com/ZacharyGeurts/AMOURANTHRTX/blob/main/include/engine/GLOBAL/logging.hpp) now.
 We will not disappoint.